Chhetri one goal off entering all-time top-10 as India meet Afghanistan | Sports-Games

 While the Indian team needs just a draw from their final game against Afghanistan to secure a place in the third round of AFC Asian Cup qualifiers after Oman defeated Afghanistan 2-1 on Friday, a hat-trick for Chhetri will see him equal the iconic Pele in terms of numbers of goals scored in the international arena.
 Chhetri is also just one goal off entering the all-time top-10 list of goal-scorers, something he can easily achieve against Afghanistan, if not a hat-trick.

 A Chhetri-inspired India ended their winless run in international football when the captain struck a brace against Bangladesh in their previous outing.
-The talk since then mostly centered around the Indian talisman surpassing the legendary Lionel Messi as international football's second highest scorer among active players.
+The talk since then mostly centred around the Indian striker surpassing the legendary Lionel Messi as international football's second highest scorer among active players.

 A veteran in top-flight at 36, Chhetri played down the comparisons with the Argentine global superstar, but he will certainly look to put his best foot forward come the next match and add to his tally of 74 goals.